India

 Having a written employee contract is not required in India, but is advisable.
 Failing to establish employment agreements can complicate payroll or cause problems if a business is in an industry that is dominated by collective bargaining associations, as the pharmaceutical, banking, and auto industries are.

 It’s important to note that Indian legislation recognizes two categories of employees, called workmen and non-workmen, the difference being that non-workmen are generally those in managerial roles.
-Only workmen are covered under the provisions and protections of the Industrial Disputes Act.
+At present, only workmen are covered under the provisions and protections of the Industrial Disputes Act; however, as the new reforms intend to simplify dispute resolution processes, it is possible that this will change in the near future.

 Compensation, Bonuses & Severance Pay

-Severance pay entitlement is 15 days of wages per year of service, plus potentially certain other severance-related benefits such as statutory bonus payments, and a gratuity for those with at least five years’ service.
+Severance pay entitlement is 15 days of wages per year of service, plus potentially certain other severance-related benefits such as statutory bonus payments.

 Tax and Withholding Considerations